 - Choose a resume font like 10–12pt Helvetica or Arial.

-- Add accepted resume sections like Heading, Summary, Job Experience, Education, and Skills.
+- Add accepted resume sections like Heading, Summary, Job Experience, Education, Skills, or even hobbies and interests (if relevant).

 - Save your resume in PDF format.
 PDFs don’t frizz out on different machines.